tokio-rs/website/content/docs/getting-started/futures.md

 ---

 Let's take a closer look at futures.
 Tokio is built on top of the [`futures`] crate and uses its runtime model.
-This allows it to interop with other libraries also using the [`futures`] crate.
+This allows Tokio to interop with other libraries also using the [`futures`] crate.

 **Note**: This runtime model is very different than async libraries found in